clicknium/clicknium-docs/doc/api/python/webdriver/open.md

     &emsp;**url[Required]**: str
         &emsp;&emsp; website string, ex: <https://www.bing.com>
     &emsp;**is_maximize**: bool
-        &emsp;&emsp; is_maximize is set to define whether to maximize the browser window.
-Default is True.
+        &emsp;&emsp; is_maximize is set to define whether to maximize the browser window, and the default value is True.
     &emsp;**is_wait_complete**: bool
-        &emsp;&emsp; is_wait_complete is set to define whether to wait for the broswser to load completely.
-Default is True.
+        &emsp;&emsp; is_wait_complete is set to define whether to wait for the broswser to load completely, and the default value is True.
     &emsp;**userdata_folder_mode**: WebUserDataMode
         &emsp;&emsp; userdata_folder_mode defines whether using customized user data folder when opening the browser.
         &emsp;&emsp; **Automatic**：use user data folder automatically